 Fish hook removal items can be made from a range of materials, though stainless steel and anodized aluminum are the most popular.
 You may also find some hook removers in plastic too, especially if you are looking for budget items.

 Stainless steel is extremely durable and very strong.
-You can use a stainless steel fish hook remover on even a difficult fish and very deep set hook.
+You can use a stainless steel fish hook remover on even a difficult fish and a very deep set hook.
 However, stainless steel can still corrode in ocean water.

-Aluminum is extremely popular and very light weight.
-It’s a great option for marine fishing as it won’t corrode like stainless steel does, however due to the lightweight construction of an aluminum fish hook remover, it can be prone to breaking when under pressure.
+Aluminum is extremely popular and very lightweight.
+It’s a great option for marine fishing as it won’t corrode like stainless steel does, however, due to the lightweight construction of an aluminum fish hook remover, it can be prone to breaking when under pressure.

 Many fish hook removers are scissor-type which means your hands opening or closing will control the opening and closing of the mechanism on the other end.
 This gives you a good grip and full control.